-- (1) Any use as permitted in the R-3 residential district. - (2) The following retail or customer service establishments of a restrictive nature provided the location, building and Site Plan and Plan of Operation have been submitted to, and approved by, the Town Plan Commission as being in keeping with the character of the surrounding residential area.
+- (1) Any use as permitted in the R-3 residential district.

+- (2) The following retail or customer service establishments of a restrictive nature provided the location, building and Site Plan and Plan of Operation have been submitted to, and approved by, the Plan Commission as being in keeping with the character of the surrounding residential area.

+- (a) Boarding or lodging houses.

+- (b) Delicatessen.

+- (c) Florist shop.

+- (d) Funeral home.

+- (e) Gift shop.

+- (f) Interior decorator.

+- (g) Professional office or studio.

-- (h) Tea room or restaurant provided no liquor is served. - (i) Tourist home. - (j) Classes associated with any other permitted use as long as the Site Plan and Plan of Operation approved by the Town Plan Commission address the hours of operation, number of events and maximum participants, parking, signage and the facility in which said classes are conducted meets all applicable building sanitation, health and fire codes for the type of classes conducted and the number of participants. - (k) Any similar use subject to the approval of the Town Plan Commission.
+- (h) Tea room or restaurant provided no liquor is served.

+- (i) Tourist home.

+- (j) Classes associated with any other permitted use as long as the site plan and plan of operation approved by the plan commission address the hours of operation, number of events and maximum participants, parking, signage and the facility in which said classes are conducted meets all applicable building sanitation, health and fire codes for the type of classes conducted and the number of participants.

+- (k) Any similar use subject to the approval of the Plan Commission

+- (3) Signs, subject to the following conditions:

+- (a) No sign shall exceed twelve (12) square feet in area.